 - if one partner has been abusive towards the other or the children

 If there are children, the court looks at the best interests of the child by paying special attention to:

 - how a move might affect the child

 - the child's views and wishes, in some cases

 An order for exclusive possession may also include specific responsibilities for the partner who lives in the home.
 For example, the partner living in the home may have to pay the utilities and be responsible for care of the home.

 An order can also say if the other partner is allowed to pick up their personal items from the home or if they are allowed to visit the home.
-For example, they may only be allowed to go to the home to pick up the children for access.
+For example, they may only be allowed to go to the home to pick up the children for parenting time or access.

 To sell your home

 If you're both owners of the home but can't agree to sell your home, you can also ask the court to let you sell the home.